Home Sleep Test

 Where can I get a Sleep Test from?

 You can order a Detailed Sleep Test online.
 You will be sent a simple-to-use device that you wear overnight in your own home.
 The equipment is then returned, and the data assessed by a qualified sleep professional.
-Your result is typically returned within 7 days.
+Your result is typically returned within the next 5 working days days; but please allow up to 10.

 Your results are confidential; they are not shared with your GP, the DVLA, or anyone else.
 You can order a sleep test knowing the results are reliable; the equipment used is clinically-proven to be accurate, and all tests are assessed by NHS-trained sleep professionals with a minimum of 5 years experience.